Base-60 Numeral Calculator & Converter

 Place Value (Base-60)

-Groups of symbols represent digits (1-59) in a base-60 system.
-Spaces separate the groups (place values).
+Groups of symbols are the digits (1–59) of a base-60 number.
+Spaces separate the places.

 Rightmost group: × 60⁰ (× 1)